I love to read books, most of the time it are technological or political thrillers, but I also like to read books about IT.

 How Three Ordinary Guys Disrupted an Industry, Made Billions . . . and Created Plenty of Controversy.

 A remarkable story about the creation and growth of Airbnb.
-The online platform that became the largest provider of accommodations in the world in only in 8 years.
+The online platform that became the largest provider of accommodations in the world in only 8 years.

 Hello World: How to be Human in the Age of the Machine

-Hello World is indispensable preparation for the moral quandaries of a world run by code, and with the unfailingly entertaining Hannah Fry as our guide, we’ll be discussing these issues long after the last page is turned.
+Hello World is the indispensable preparation for the moral quandaries of a world run by code, and with the unfailingly entertaining Hannah Fry as our guide, we’ll be discussing these issues long after the last page is turned.

 The Inevitable: Understanding the 12 Technological Forces That Will Shape Our Future